yugabyte/yb-sample-apps/src/main/csharp/README.md

 #### General Pre-requisites
 * Download and install MonoDevelop (http://www.monodevelop.com/)

-#### Yugabyte Universe
+#### YugabyteDB Universe
-* Have a local or remote yugabyte universe running with IP and Port information.
+* Have a local or remote YugabyteDB universe running with IP and Port information.

 #### Running HelloWorld csharp client.
 * Open the HelloWorld.csproj in MonoDevelop IDE.